lemadior/evenues/README.md

 be created, edited or deleted too.
 The weather data depends on event's date only.
 Venue is just the fake string and means nothing.

+**NOTE:** To switch sorting on some column just click on it header.